-Born in Queens, New York, in 1966, David Schwimmer grew up in Los Angeles and studied theater at Northwestern University.
+Actor David Schwimmer grew up in Los Angeles and studied theater at Northwestern University.
 He appeared on TV shows such as The Wonder Years and NYPD Blue before landing the breakout role as Ross Geller on Friends in 1994.
 Following the hit sitcom's 10-year run, Schwimmer starred in theater productions and directed the feature films Run Fatboy Run (2007) and Trust (2010).
 In 2016, he portrayed lawyer Robert Kardashian for the first season of American Crime Story, about the murder trial of O.J.
 Simpson.

 David Lawrence Schwimmer was born in Queens, New York, on November 2, 1966.
 His family moved to Los Angeles when he was two, and Schwimmer started down the acting path at Beverly Hills High School, where he appeared in school plays.
 He enrolled at Northwestern University in Illinois, earning a bachelor’s degree in theater and speech in 1988.

-After graduation, Schwimmer formed the Lookingglass Theatre Company in Chicago and tried to scratch by as an actor.
+After graduation, Schwimmer formed the Lookingglass Theatre Company in Chicago and tried to scrape by as an actor.
 He kept the dream alive with recurring roles on the TV shows L.A.
 Law, The Wonder Years and NYPD Blue, and in small films such as Crossing the Bridge (1992), Twenty Bucks (1992) and The Waiter (1993).
 During this period, he was cast opposite Henry Winkler in a new sitcom called Monty.
 While it seemed to be the actor’s big break, the show was canceled after only a few episodes, and Schwimmer vowed that it would be his last comedy series.

 Superstardom: Playing Ross Geller on 'Friends' and More